benjamin-delhomme/DIMA-OntoToolkit/README.md

 ## 🧠 Feature Extraction Pipeline

-Once input text is provided, **DIMA-OntoToolkit** extracts key semantic structures before generating the final OWL file.
+Once input text is provided, **DIMA-OntoToolkit** extracts key semantic structures before generating the final OWL files.
 These intermediary outputs are useful for debugging, visualization, or integration with other systems.

 ### 🔍 Steps in the Feature Extraction Process